pkjPathania/dependency-risk-graph/README.md

 2. The parser normalizes the SBOM into applications, components, and dependency edges.
 3. The RDF mapper converts the normalized model into RDF triples.
 4. The RDF triples are added to the local Jena TDB2 dataset.
+5. An optional application OSV scan batches versioned package PURLs, loads each distinct advisory, and writes a raw JSON snapshot.
+6. The scan maps package-to-vulnerability, CVSS assessment, and fixed-version resources into Jena TDB2.
-5. Explore and SPARQL APIs read from the dataset.
+7. Explore and SPARQL APIs read the persisted graph data without calling OSV.
-6. The dependency-path service builds or reuses a JGraphT snapshot from the repository state.
+8. The dependency-path service builds or reuses a JGraphT snapshot from the repository state.
-7. The React UI renders the resulting data in the Overview, Explore, SPARQL, and Dependency Path pages.
+9. The React UI renders the resulting data in the Overview, Explore, Vulnerability Enrichment, SPARQL, and Dependency Path pages.

 ## RDF Graph Model